netbox-community/netbox-operator/README.md

 In the case that the cluster containing the NetBox Custom Resources managed by this NetBox Operator is not backed up (e.g. using Velero), we need to be able to restore some information from NetBox.
 This includes two mechanisms implemented in this NetBox Operator:

-- `IpAddressClaim` and `PrefixClaim` have the flag `preserveInNetbox` in their spec.
-If set to true, the NetBox Operator will not delete the assigned IP Address/Prefix in NetBox when the Kubernetes Custom Resource is deleted
+- `IpAddressClaim`, `PrefixClaim`, `IpRangeClaim`, and `AsnClaim` have the flag `preserveInNetbox` in their spec.
+If set to true, the NetBox Operator will not delete the assigned resource in NetBox when the Kubernetes Custom Resource is deleted
-- In NetBox, a custom field (by default `netboxOperatorRestorationHash`) is used to identify an IP Address/Prefix based on data from the IpAddressClaim/PrefixClaim resource
+- In NetBox, a custom field (by default `netboxOperatorRestorationHash`) is used to identify a resource based on data from the Claim resource

 Use Cases for this Restoration:

-- Disaster Recovery: In case the cluster is lost, IP Addresses can be restored with the IPAddressClaim only
+- Disaster Recovery: In case the cluster is lost, resources can be restored with the Claim CRs only
-- Sticky IPs: Some services do not handle changes to IPs well.
-This ensures the IP/Prefix assigned to a Custom Resource is always the same.
+- Sticky IPs/ASNs: Some services do not handle changes to IPs or ASNs well.
+This ensures the resource assigned to a Custom Resource is always the same.

 # `ParentPrefixSelector` in `PrefixClaim`